Apple Airtag

 Co się może stać, jeśli coś pójdzie nie tak?

-Apple’s Airtags raised a bit of a fuss when they launched earlier in 2021.
-Every review we saw said two things about the Airtags.
+Apple’s AirTags raised a bit of a fuss when they launched early in 2021.
+Every review we saw said two things about the AirTags and the Find My app they use on iOS devices.
 One, they work great.
 Two, they might work too great.
 The problem?
 They seemed too easy to use to track non-consenting humans without their knowledge.
 Which is pretty creepy.

-What’s the worst that could happen with Apple’s Airtags?
-While we’re happy to see Apple take steps to prevent them from being used to stalk or spy on people without their consent, that’s still a concern.
-There are sites on the internet that tell people how to disable the speaker in the Airtag so it can’t alert someone it’s been hidden in their car or purse.
+What’s the worst that could happen?
+Well, Apple isn’t perfect, they could do better.
+And Apple’s AirTags are a special kind of privacy nightmare when others abuse them.
+While we’re happy to see Apple take steps to prevent them from being used to stalk or spy on people without their consent, that’s still plenty of concern.
+There are sites on the internet that tell people how to modify or disable the speaker in the Airtag so it can’t alert someone it’s been hidden in their car or purse.
 A bad person using an Airtag to stalk someone without them knowing is pretty dang creepy.
 But, that could also happen with any of the Bluetooth trackers on the market.
-It’s just that Apple’s Find My network is huge, with millions of users, making Airtags potentially the scariest, and the best, tracker on the market.
+It’s just that Apple’s Find My network is huge, with millions of users, making AirTags potentially the scariest, and the best, tracker on the market.

 Wskazówki, jak się chronić